Call: 01803 213251

 When an injury has been identified, either with no explanation or with an explanation that the doctors do not accept, it is likely that social services will become involved and the Local Authority will start care proceedings.
 It is vital that parents seek legal advice from an experienced care solicitor as soon as possible where non-accidental injury is suspected.

-Below are a few of the cases in which I have successfully represented a parent in the last 12 months.
-I have been working in this field for many years and more details about my previous cases can be seen here.
+Below are a few of the many cases in which I have successfully represented a parent in the last 12 months.
+I have been working in this field for many years and have extensive experience in defending parents against such allegations.
+For a full list of my cases click here.

 The mother was accused of causing a skull fracture to her young daughter.
 By exploring the mother’s own medical history we were able to obtain a diagnosis of EDS.
-We also explore other issues including an accident and use of steroid cream.
-Threshold was not met and the mother was cleared of causing the fracture.
+The court would now allow an EDS expert to be instructed and instead used an endocrinologist (who accepted a lack of knowledge of EDS when giving evidence).
+In any event, threshold was not met and the mother was cleared of causing the fracture.
 Her daughter was returned to her care immediately.